piyushsachdeva/AzureDevOps-Zero-to-Hero/InterviewQuestions/README.md

 ![image](https://github.com/piyushsachdeva/AzureDevOps-Zero-to-Hero/assets/40286378/5892b678-3cee-45a9-89ed-a3ff6e468e8d)

+### End-to-End CICD Pipeline using Azure DevOps Build and Release Pipeline

+![image](https://github.com/piyushsachdeva/AzureDevOps-Zero-to-Hero/assets/40286378/17a5a6dc-5707-4239-9ba8-b914fd11b137)

 ## What are some other deployment strategies?
 - Recreate, Canary, Ring based, Rolling Update, A/B Deloyment, Feature Flag etc

-### End-to-End CICD Pipeline using Azure DevOps Build and Release Pipeline

-![image](https://github.com/piyushsachdeva/AzureDevOps-Zero-to-Hero/assets/40286378/17a5a6dc-5707-4239-9ba8-b914fd11b137)

 ## Which Build repository have you used with Azure DevOps?
 Explain the CICD flow:
-What are feeds in Artifacts?

 ![image](https://github.com/piyushsachdeva/AzureDevOps-Zero-to-Hero/assets/40286378/d9340a48-8c68-4b69-856a-2be1fb34c766)

+## What are feeds in Artifacts?
+Isolated placeholder in a repository can be categorized into Local, pre-release, Release, etc. Once your Artifacts are deployed to one environment, you promote them to another feed so that they can be deployed in another environment, with that feed being the trigger.
+Explain with the help of an example.

 ## How would you use IaaC tools such as ARM Template or Terraform to automate Infra provisioning?